 Ine Beyens is an Assistant Professor with tenure in the Amsterdam School of Communication Research (ASCoR) at the University of Amsterdam.
 Her research focuses on the effects of media on the emotional, psychological, and social development of children and adolescents.
 Her current work investigates the effects of social media use on adolescents’ well-being.
-In her work, she employs intensive longitudinal data, for example through experience sampling methods, to capture what adolescents do, feel, and think during their daily life.
+In her work, she employs intensive longitudinal data, collected through experience sampling and daily diary methods, to capture what adolescents do, feel, and think during their daily life.

 Beyens is co-founder and senior researcher of Project AWeSome, an interdisciplinary collaboration that investigates the effects of social media use on various aspects of adolescents' well-being.
 Within this project, she co-developed a novel, idiographic approach to study how the effects of (social) media use differ from person to person.
 Beyens is affiliated with the Center for research on Children, Adolescents, and the Media (CcaM) and a member of the Consortium on Individual Development (CID) of the NWO Gravitation Program.
 Prior to joining the University of Amsterdam, she worked as a Research and Teaching Assistant in the School for Mass Communication Research at KU Leuven (Belgium), where she earned her PhD.